Tosiaalwayssmile/Lessons/List4/README.md

-What I learned while doing this list is:
+What I learned while doing exercises from this list is:
   * how to get the size of an array:
     int arrSize = *(&arrayName + 1) - arrayName;
   * and how to make templates for calling the function with differents type parameters